Fall 2017 – Spring 2018 Residential Dining Plan Prices

 - If you have questions, call 573–882–FOOD.

-You can use your meals in any of four all–you–care–to–eat or six a la carte residential dining locations.
+You can use your meals in any of three all–you–care–to–eat or ten residential block plan restaurants.
 In the all–you–care–to–eat facilities, one meal is deducted from your account upon entry.
-At takeout locations, each item is priced in dollars that are converted to meals at the register.
+At residential block plan restaurants, each item is priced in dollars that are converted to meals at the register.

 To help you decide what plan is for you, use this calculator sheet.
 The Block 275 plan is about 17 meals per week, Block 225 is about 14 and Block 175 is about 11 meals per week.

-We also strongly recommend using one of two E.Z.
+We also strongly recommend using E.Z.
 Charge options.

-Mizzou offers open dining; you may choose to dine in any residential dining facility regardless of where you live on campus.
+Mizzou offers open dining; you may choose to dine in any residential block plan restaurant or all-you-care-to-eat facility regardless of where you live on campus.
 Additionally, you may share your meals.
 As the account holder, you must be present to purchase meals for your guests.

 At select locations you may also purchase meals to go.